 Traditionally value mangers were fund managers that placed emphasis on buying stocks cheap.
 Value investing is like looking for bargains and is one of the oldest ways to pick stocks.
 In the 1930s, Benjamin Graham and David Dodd, finance professors at Columbia University, laid out the framework for value investing.
 The concept is similar to shopping for the product that is most reasonably priced for its quality.

 In contrast, the growth style is more focused on growth instead of price.
 In fact, they may be willing to pay more of a stock as long as they have expectations that the stock will grow.

 I have been fortunate to sit down and chat with a number of fund managers in the world and the reality is that every manager, regardless of the categorization of their discipline is looking for stocks that are cheap and they grow.

-Given the proliferation of mutual funds and the ‘new' management styles, the term ‘style drift' has been popularized.
-An example of style drift is when a value manager will put in growth stocks to bump up performance when value is out of vogue.
-To the manager it may be his discipline and to his competitors, it is called style drift.
+Given the proliferation of mutual funds and the ‘new’ management styles, the term ‘style drift’ has been popularized.
+An example of style drift is when a value manager will put in growth stocks to bump up performance when a value is out of vogue.
+To the manager, it may be his discipline and to his competitors, it is called style drift.

 The end justifies the means

-Right or wrong, we have become a results oriented society.
-Regardless of the methodology, what most investors' want is the best performance for the least amount of the risk on a consistent basis.
+Right or wrong, we have become a results-oriented society.
+Regardless of the methodology, what most investors want is the best performance for the least amount of the risk on a consistent basis.

 The problem is that neither value nor growth will deliver results all the time simply because everything goes in cycles.
-Often when value is going up, growth is going down.
+Often when a value is going up, growth is going down.

 My two cents